 |Penfield Reef, CT|

-Description: Penfield Reef has for centuries been a dreaded hazard to mariners sailing Long Island Sound.
+Description: Penfield Reef, named after an early prominent Fairfield family, has for centuries been a dreaded hazard to mariners sailing Long Island Sound.
+For years, it was known as the “Blue Line Graveyard,” after a string of Blue Line barges grounded on the reef.
 Even with a modern lighthouse now in position, flashing a strong light as a warning, it is not unusual for several boats a year to run aground on the reef.

 Penfield Reef is over a mile long, extending out from Penfield Beach in Fairfield, Connecticut.
-Even as late as the middle of the 19th century, only a pair of buoys marked the reef, and ships were regularly hitting the rocks.
-The steamer Rip Van Winkle loaded with passengers ran aground on the reef in 1864, but miraculously disaster was narrowly avoided.
+Even as late as the middle of the nineteenth century, only a pair of buoys marked the reef, and ships were regularly hitting the rocks.
+The steamer Rip Van Winkle, loaded with passengers, ran aground on the reef in 1864, but miraculously disaster was narrowly avoided.
 Incidents like this led local mariners and merchants to protest loudly for a lighthouse to be placed on the reef.
-Captain D.C.
+In 1867, Captain D.C.
 Constable of the Board of Light-House Commissioners declared Penfield Reef to be “the most dangerous locality, during fogs and snow-storms, upon Long Island Sound.”

-Iten was promoted to head keeper after Jordan’s disappearance, but every so often he felt an unearthly chill in the lighthouse for unexplained reasons.
+Rudolph Iten was promoted to head keeper after Jordan’s disappearance, and every so often he felt an unearthly chill in the lighthouse for unexplained reasons.
 One time he saw a hazy presence coming out of the dead keeper’s former room.
-After gathering his wits, the keeper looked around the station and found that the logbook was taken down from the shelf where it was stored, and had been opened to the page that described Jordan’s death!
-Even in more modern times, when the beacon occasionally behaves erratically longtime locals say it is the ghost of keeper Jordan having a little fun.
+After gathering his wits, Iten looked around the station and found that the logbook was taken down from the shelf where it was stored and had been opened to the page that described Jordan’s death!
+Even in more modern times, when the beacon occasionally behaves erratically, longtime locals say it is the ghost of Keeper Jordan having a little fun.

 After ten years of service following the death of keeper Jordan, Iten said, “I have seen the semblance of the figure several times... and so have the others [two assistant keepers], and we are all prepared to make an affidavit to that effect.
 Something comes here, of that we are positive.”

 In 1969, the Coast Guard announced plans to tear down the venerable granite structure and replace it with a pipe tower.
-Local residents began a vocal campaign opposing these plans, and with the assistance of then Congressman Lowell Weicker and State Representative Stewart McKinney, the Penfield Reef Lighthouse was preserved.
-The beacon was automated in 1971, and in the following years the structure suffered from neglect.
+Local residents began a vocal campaign opposing these plans, and with the assistance of then Congressman Lowell Weicker and State Representative Stewart McKinney, Penfield Reef Lighthouse was preserved.
+The beacon was automated on September 4, 1971 after ninety-seven years of manned service, and more than seventy local boaters joined the Penfield Power Squadron in a sail-by tribute to the lighthouse that day.
+The station was manned three more months while doorways and windows were sealed up.
+In the following years, the structure suffered from neglect.
 In 2000, an inspection showed that one of the main support beams had rotted, causing the lantern to tilt noticeably.
 The following year, water leaks in the lantern were repaired and mortar joints repointed.
 A new stainless steel roof was placed on the lantern room in 2003.

 Beacon Preservation sued the federal government in 2010 to secure the deed to the lighthouse without the need for a lease agreement from the state.
 In response, the U.S. Secretary of the Interior sent a letter to Beacon Preservation in February of 2011, rescinding the nonprofit’s accepted application for the lighthouse due to its failure to reach a deal with the state.